 I've made this vegan Creamed Kale in cooking classes and during in-store cooking demos.
 I've had people tell me that they usually hate kale, but they'd happily eat this every day of the week.
 Others have been shocked that it doesn't contain dairy.
 One women was super excited to have the recipe, because she's lactose intolerant, and had been missing cream.

 This vegan Creamed Kale will make even the most ardent kale haters ask for seconds!
-It’s become a holiday mainstay in my house, and my friends often check in with me before Thanksgiving, to make sure I’m planning on making it.
+It's become a holiday mainstay in my house.
+My friends often check in with me before Thanksgiving, to make sure I'm planning on making it.

 Vegan Creamed Kale